bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

       return {
         popoverData: {
           title: 'Popover Title',
-          content: 'Popover Content'
+          content: new Date()
         },
-        counter: 0
+        counter: 0,
+        timer: null
       }
     },
+    mounted() {
+      this.timer = setInterval(() => {
+        this.popoverData.content = new Date()
+      }, 1000)
+    },
+    beforeDestroy() {
+      clearInterval(this.timer)
+    },
     methods: {
       popoverMethod() {
         // Returns the content as a string
-        // Will be called each time popover is opened return '<strong>' + new Date() + '</strong>'
+        // Will be called only the first time the popover instance is created return '<strong>' + new Date() + '</strong>'
       }
     },
     computed: {
       popoverConfig() {
         // Both title and content specified as a function in this example
-        // and will be called each time popover is opened return {
+        // and will be called the first time the popover is opened return {
           html: true,
           title: () => {
-            return 'Hello <b>Popover:</b> ' + ++this.counter
+            // Note this is called only once when the popover instance is created return 'Hello <b>Popover:</b> ' + ++this.counter
           },
           content: () => {
-            return 'The date is:<br><em>' + new Date() + '</em>'
+            // Note this is called only once when the popover instance is created return 'The date is:<br><em>' + new Date() + '</em>' }
-          }
         }